HPCBio/variant-analysis-workshop/_episodes/01-vcf-intro.md

 - "Describe the purpose of FORMAT and INFO fields."
 - "Describe what the rows and columns of a VCF represent."
 keypoints:
+- "A VCF is a table with samples in columns and SNPs (or other variants) in rows."
 - "FORMAT fields contain variant-by-sample data pertaining to genotype calls."
 - "INFO fields contain statistics about each variant."
 ---